Aircraft maker Bombardier reports Q2 profit and revenue grow from year ago

 -

 Unclaimed bodies are piling up in Newfoundland.
-A funeral director blames the government
+A funeral director blames government

-A funeral director in St. John's says the bodies piling up in freezers at Newfoundland and Labrador's largest hospital likely belong to people whose loved ones couldn't get enough government help to pay for a funeral.
+Unclaimed bodies are piling up in Newfoundland, and a funeral director says they likely belong to people whose loved ones couldn't get enough government help to pay for a funeral.

 -